grilo-org/provider-it-dbt_data_pipeline/README.md

 ```bash
 astro dev init
 ```
-Atenção ao pergunta apresentada: It will ask: ```You are not in an empty directory.
+Atenção a pergunta apresentada: It will ask: ```You are not in an empty directory.
 Are you sure you want to initialize a project? (y/n)```
 Type ```y``` and the project will be reinitialized.